Five reasons why you don’t incentivize consumers to write reviews

 It’s impossible to convince the driver you don’t want to see the other place but before you can open the door, he’s driving and he doesn’t stop until you are at the reception of an unknown hotel.
 Sheepishly you get out, and while you stand there, you see the Indian hotel manager paying the cab driver a sum for bringing you there.

-You might think the hotel manager is smart, paying each cab driver an amount for bringing in guests but it is the opposite: from the moment the hotel manager started paying for guests, he lost his reason to exist.
-From that moment, he became part of a rat race, making him dependent on the demands and perks of the cab drivers and the bids of other hotel managers in his area.
+You might think the hotel manager is smart, paying each cab driver an amount for bringing in guests but it is the opposite: from the moment the hotel manager started paying for guests, he became part of a rat race, making him dependent on the demands and perks of the cab drivers and the bids of other hotel managers in his area.

 If you, as a product manager, incentivize consumers to write about your product or service, you are like the Indian hotel manager.
 There is no turning back, and you will be held hostage by your customers.
-This has already happened in the beauty and fashion industry where vloggers, and Instagrammers make or break you depending on your budget.
+This has already happened in the beauty and fashion industry where influencers make you when you pay or break you when you don’t.

 Here’s the good news: we know giving people the possibility to experience your product is already such a big ‘gift’ that you don’t need to give anything else.
 How do we know this?